๐ Using Fab Marketplace Assets

 One of Unreal Engine's greatest strengths is its vast ecosystem of pre-made assets.
 From character models and environments to sound effects and complete game systems, marketplace assets can dramatically accelerate your development.
-This bonus lesson covers finding, purchasing, and effectively integrating third-party assets into your projects.
+As of October 2024, Epic's Fab is the single storefront for that ecosystem, replacing the old Unreal Engine Marketplace.
+This bonus lesson covers finding, acquiring, and effectively integrating third-party assets into your projects through Fab.

 ๐ฏ Learning Objectives